urbancompasspony/SSH2Windows/readme.md

 Download: https://www.nirsoft.net/utils/nircmd.html

 And thats it!

-Take a look at the files "commands" and "remote" of this repository.
+If you are encountering problems, take a look at FAQ.md file.